High Level: Economy

 The area surrounding High Level is known for its oil reserves and forests.
-Two large oil and gas fields, Rainbow Lake which is located west of the town and Zama City which is located North West of the town provides services to the oil patch.
+Two large oil and gas fields, Rainbow Lake which is located west of the town and Zama City which is located northwest of the town provides services to the oil patch.
 One OSB mill (which closed in 2007, and reopened in 2015 after the merger of Ainsworth and Norbord) is located south of High Level and a dimensional lumber mill is located in the town's industrial area.

 High Level has the most northerly grain elevator in Canada and is a grain terminal for the large agricultural area.
 There are approximately 350,000 cultivated acres of farm land in the region and farmers transport their grains from up to 120 km away.

 Government

-The town has a council consisting of a mayor (Crystal McAteer) and six councillors (Brent Anderson, Robyn Dwyer, Terrance Jessiman, Joshua Lambert, Boyd Ernest Langford, Jan Welke).
+The town has a council consisting of a mayor (Josh Lambert) and six councillors (Nickoi Breierle, Belinda Forest, Mark Liboiron, and Brielle Mercredi) with two vacancies as of 8 April 2026.

 Infrastructure

 Both airplane and helicopter services are available in High Level.
-Due to the 'remote' location, medevac and chartered services, provided by Nor-Alta Aviation, Highland Helicopters and Delta Helicopters (which is not associated with Delta Air Lines), are offered to serve the surrounding communities.
+Due to the 'remote' location, medevac, and chartered services, provided by Nor-Alta Aviation, Highland Helicopters, and Delta Helicopters (which is not associated with Delta Air Lines), are offered to serve the surrounding communities.

 Scheduled airline service is offered at High Level Airport by Central Mountain Air; direct flights to Edmonton are offered on Tuesday, Thursday, and Sunday.

 Telephone service is provided by the incumbent carrier Telus as well as Northwestel.

 Regional businesses are represented by the High Level and District Chamber of Commerce.